Powerful Training-Free Membership Inference Against Autoregressive Language Models: Conclusion

+Beyond auditing, EZ-MIA has direct implications for training data extraction.
+Modern extraction pipelines \citep{carlini2021extracting} use a two-stage approach: generating candidate sequences, then filtering with a membership inference attack to identify genuine training data.
+EZ-MIA's strong performance at low false-positive rates, which is the regime that determines filtering precision, suggests it could substantially improve extraction recall as a drop-in replacement for the filtering stage.

-Our results carry significant implications.
-For privacy auditing, they demonstrate that current evaluation practices using weaker attacks may substantially underestimate true privacy risks.
-For practitioners, they reveal that fine-tuning methodology fundamentally shapes privacy exposure: the same model yields 83\% detection under full fine-tuning but only 1.5\% under LoRA, a 55$\times$ reduction.
-For defense design, EZ-MIA establishes a new baseline against which mitigations must be evaluated.
-Ultimately, this work demonstrates that the privacy risks of fine-tuned models are greater than previously understood, underscoring the urgent need for more rigorous privacy evaluation and methodology-aware deployment decisions.
+For practitioners, our results reveal that fine-tuning methodology fundamentally shapes privacy exposure: the same model yields 83\% detection under full fine-tuning but only 1.5\% under LoRA, a 55$\times$ reduction.
+For defense design, EZ-MIA establishes a new baseline against which mitigations should be evaluated.

+Ultimately, this work demonstrates that the privacy risks of fine-tuned models are greater than previously understood, underscoring the need for more rigorous privacy evaluation and methodology-aware deployment decisions.